 - Scan results could include more information.

-In this review I’ll share what I like and dislike about Drive Genius.
+In this Drive Genius review, I’ll share what I like and dislike about the app.
 The content in the quick summary box above serves as a short version of my findings and conclusions.
 Read on for the details!

 Here are the program’s main benefits: